Spot The Odd One Out: Regularized Complete Cycle Consistent Anomaly Detector GAN: Related work

-Usually, generative models attempt to learn the reconstruction of the data and use this reconstruction to identify anomalous samples \cite{17yang2020regularized}.
-For instance, auto-encoders model the normal data distribution, and the reconstruction error is used as the anomaly score \cite{18nguyen2019anomaly,19pidhorskyi2018generative}.
-Deep structured energy-based models (DSEBMs) learn an energy-based model and map each sample to an energy score \cite{20zhai2016deep}.
-Deep autoencoding Gaussian mixture model (DAGMM) estimates a mixed Gaussian distribution by using an encoder for normal samples \cite{21schlegl2019f}.
-A recent line of work on anomaly detection has focused on adversarial neural networks.
-For example, this structure has been used to identify anomalies in medical images \cite{8schlegl2017unsupervised}.
-In this work, the inverse mapping into the latent space was performed using the recursive backpropagation mechanism.
-In \cite{22zenati2018efficient}, a continuation of the prior work, the mapping to the latent space was performed by the encoder in order to reduce computational complexity.
-In \cite{23dumoulin2016adversarially}, the proposed model was based on bidirectional GAN (BiGAN).
-The encoder was also responsible for mapping the input data space to the latent space.
-Unlike the standard GAN structure, where the discriminator takes only the real image and the generated image of the generator network as input, the representation of these images in the latent space was also considered as input to the discriminator network.
-In the article \cite{4zenati2018adversarially}, anomaly detection was performed by adding a new discriminator in latent space to the adversarial structure to stabilize the training process. {In \cite{li2019mad} a gan-based model is utilized to detect anomalies in time series.
-In the context of Mad-gan, the generator is trained on normal time series to learn the underlying patterns and dependencies.
-It then generates synthetic samples that resemble the normal data distribution.
-The discriminator is simultaneously trained to differentiate between real and synthetic samples.
-DCT-GAN proposes a novel approach for detecting anomalies in time series data \cite{li2021dct}.
-The method combines dilated convolutions and transformer architecture within a Generative Adversarial Network (GAN) framework.
-The dilated convolutions capture long-range dependencies in the time series, while the transformer module learns the temporal relationships between different time steps.
-The generator network generates synthetic samples, and the discriminator network distinguishes between real and fake samples.
-By training the GAN on normal time series data, it learns to generate realistic normal samples.
-Anomalies can be detected by measuring the discrepancy between real and generated samples using a reconstruction loss.
-Experimental results demonstrate that DCT-GAN outperforms existing methods in terms of anomaly detection accuracy on various benchmark datasets.
 Many existing GAN-based anomaly detection algorithms have weak robustness, in \cite{li2023m3gan} the authors introduce a technique called M3gan, which combines a masking strategy with a mutable filter to diversify the data and improve the robustness of the model.
 The M3gan approach starts by dividing the multidimensional data into smaller subsets called cells.
 Each cell is then masked by randomly selecting a subset of its dimensions and replacing their values with noise.
 This masking strategy helps in preserving the privacy of sensitive information while still allowing for accurate anomaly detection. } The deep convolutional autoencoder model is a classic autoencoder model in which the encoder and decoder have a convolutional structure.
 The anomaly score in this model is the 2-norm of reconstruction errors \cite{24li2017alice}. {In \cite{ruff2019deep} a novel deep learning framework for semi-supervised anomaly detection called deep SAD (semi-supervised anomaly detection) has been proposed.
 The proposed method, called Deep SAD, combines the benefits of both supervised and unsupervised approaches by leveraging a small amount of labeled normal data and a large amount of unlabeled data.
 Deep SAD utilizes an autoencoder-based architecture to learn a low-dimensional representation of the input data and employs a novel loss function that encourages the model to assign low reconstruction errors to normal instances while penalizing anomalies. }

 In this section, we reviewed and categorized the various methods used to clarify abnormal data.
 In section 3 we will deep into fundamental basis required to deal with proposed model.